Skip to main content

 To detect carbon monoxide in indoor spaces, carbon monoxide detectors are typically placed at breathing height because this is where people are most likely to be affected by it.
 This placement ensures that any carbon monoxide present in the air, regardless of its distribution, can be detected promptly to prevent potential health risks.
 Learn more about where to put your carbon monoxide detector.

-a carrier dealer answers the question does carbon monoxide rise or fall
+a carrier dealer answers the questions does carbon monoxide rise or fall and what causes carbon monoxide in a house without gas

 Find The Best Carbon Monoxide Detector For Your Home With A Carrier Dealer

 At Carrier, we prioritize your safety.
 Our carbon monoxide alarm provide reliable monitoring and early warnings for elevated carbon monoxide levels in your home.
 When dangerous levels of CO are present, a loud alarm automatically alerts you and your family members.
-Connect with your local Carrier dealer to purchase a carbon monoxide alarm and identify any other indoor air quality needs your family has.
+Now that you know what causes carbon monoxide in a house, connect with your local Carrier dealer to purchase a carbon monoxide alarm and identify any other indoor air quality needs your family has.

 Frequently Asked Questions About Carbon Monoxide Causes